emyl3/Employee-Wage-Calculator/README.md

 # Total Employee Wage Calculator
+This application was created for an assignment for Prime Digital Academy.
+The `master` branch uses jQuery and the `angular` branch uses angular for the same functionality.

 The<b> Total Employee Wage Calculator</b> accepts an employee entry, lists that submission, and calculates the monthly salary expenditure.

 ## Features